aimms/how-to/Articles/535/535-waiting-for-sub-jobs-to-complete.rst

             #.
 Line 2: **requestDescription**:
                 When multiple jobs are involved, it is worth paying attention to the job description.
-                For starters, this makes identifying the job in the jobs tab of the AIMMS PRO portal easy.
+                For starters, this makes identifying the job in the jobs tab of the AIMMS PRO Portal easy.

             #.
 Line 3: **waitForCompletion**: Not waiting for completion.
                 This will allow the user to continue interacting with the application whilst the control session is working to obtain the desired results.